 The honor of Valedictorian and Salutatorian will be decided by the administration.
 The students must have attended RCS for a minimum of junior and senior year, and achieved a cumulative average reflecting the highest point average with most depth in major subject areas.

-- First Honors: all grades of 90 or above
+- First Honors: Overall quarterly average of 90 or above

-- Second Honors: all grades of 80 or above
+- Second Honors: Overall quarterly average of 80 or above

 Students who demonstrate consistent academic excellence as well as character, leadership and service may be considered for membership in the National Honor Society (grades 10-12).